IndieGames-CN/excel-to-scripts/README.md

 ## Usage

-On Windows, start `excel-to-scripts.exe`, which by default detects the configuration file on the first run, and if not, automatically generates.
+Start the `excel-to-scripts` executable, which by default detects the configuration file on the first run and automatically generates the configuration file `config.json` if it does not exist.

-Configuration file `config.json`:

 ``` json
 {